-Upon draw of the Amended Tranche B, the financial covenants in the Amended and Restated CIBC Agreement require that, when the cash and cash equivalents of the Company is less than \$100.0 million, the Company have revenue for the trailing three-month period ending on the last day of each fiscal quarter of not less than 80.0% of the revenue for the trailing three-month period, as set forth in the annual projections delivered to the CIBC.
+Upon draw of the Amended Tranche B, the financial covenants in the Amended and Restated CIBC Agreement require that, when the cash and cash equivalents of the Company as defined in the Amended and Restated CIBC Agreement is less than \$100.0 million, the Company have revenue for the trailing three-month period ending on the last day of each fiscal quarter of not less than \$0.0% of the revenue for the trailing three-month period, as set forth in the annual projections delivered to the CIBC.
 Further, the Company is required to maintain unrestricted cash in an aggregate amount equal to the greater of \$20.0 million and the Adjusted EBITDA loss as defined in the Amended and Restated CIBC Agreement for the six-month period ending on any date of determination.
-As of March 31, 2023, the Company was in compliance with all covenants contained in Amended and Restated CIBC Agreement.
+As of September 30, 2023, the Company was in compliance with all covenants contained in Amended and Restated CIBC Agreement.

 The CIBC Loan bears interest at a floating rate equal to 1.0% above the Wall Street Journal Prime Rate at any time.
 The CIBC Loan is collateralized by substantially all of the Company's assets, including cash and cash equivalents, accounts receivable, intellectual property and equipment.
-The Company may prepay the borrowings under the Amended and Restated CIBC Agreement, subject to certain conditions, including a prepayment fee equal to 2.0% of the principal amount repaid during the first year after the effective date of the Third Amendment or 1.0% of the principal amount prepaid during the second year after the effective date of the Third Amendment.
+The Company may prepay the borrowings under the

+Amended and Restated CIBC Agreement, subject to certain conditions, including a prepayment fee equal to 2.0% of the principal amount repaid during the first year after the effective date of the Third Amendment or 1.0% of the principal amount prepaid during the second year after the effective date of the Third Amendment.

-As of March 31, 2023, the CIBC Loan had an annual effective interest rate of 9.6% per year.
+As of September 30, 2023, the CIBC Loan had an annual effective interest rate of 10.1% per year.